 Why innovation partnerships?

 Local authorities in around the world face enormous challenges.
-Trends such as digitalization, demographic change, shifts in the work/life environment, as well as crises related to climate change, financial markets and global security and migration all have a direct impact on the local level.
-Cities and communities are faced with the task to find local answers to global challenges.
+Trends such as digitalization, demographic change, shifts in the work/life environment, as well as crises related to climate change, financial markets and global security and migration all have a direct impact at the local level.
+Cities and communities are faced with the task of finding local answers to global challenges.
 Local action is increasingly characterized by uncertainty for a range of reasons:

 • conventional planning approaches are no long aligned with the rapid technological and social development experienced today;

-• growing competition for the best minds and companies internationally presents business development opportunities and new areas of activity, but also new challenges for cities and municipalities to attract economic activity to their locations.
+• growing competition for the best minds and companies internationally presents business development opportunities and new areas of activity, but also new challenges for cities and municipalities when attracting economic activities at their locations.

 Preconditions for the development of smart neighborhoods, sustainable urban development or methods of digital citizenship include flexible management systems, high levels of expertise and competence in a range of areas, as well as an ability to foster long-term perspectives on planning.
 The innovative capacity of a city’s economy depends greatly on the management of technological progress and, for example, the willingness to provide experimental areas or living labs to foster innovation.

-However, proactive response to these challenges can transform them into strengths offering the city an edge in terms of quality of life, sustainability and economic growth.
+However, proactive response to these challenges can transform them into strengths offering a city an edge in terms of quality of life, sustainability and economic growth.